EightBarren7/AlexNet-Pytorch/README.md

 # AlexNet-Pytorch
-A pytorch implementations for AlexNet
+A pytorch implementations for AlexNet.

-The introduction to AlexNet can be found in [link](https://zhuanlan.zhihu.com/p/376526296)
+The introduction to AlexNet can be found in [link](https://zhuanlan.zhihu.com/p/376526296).
 # 1.Settings
 Using these steps to prepare.